robot5000-design/ms1-band-website/README.md

 https://validator.w3.org/

 The only issue of significance raised was issue #10.
 The 404.html code had an anchor element wrapped in a button.
-The solution was to use the anchor element only but styled as a button.
+The solution was to use the anchor element only, but styled as a button.

 Chrome Dev Tools Lighthouse made a number of suggestions:

-- for security reasons that rel="noreferrer" should be added to all external links.
+- for security reasons rel="noreferrer" should be added to all external links.
 	It indicates that no referrer information is to be leaked when following the link and also implies the noopener keyword behavior under the same conditions (taken from HTML Living Standard website).

 - the embedded video iframe elements should have a title for screen readers.
 This has been added.